 Make sure your riding suit is properly ventilated.
 This keeps you cool in hot weather, and warm when it’s cold out.
 Make sure you have vents on your back, thighs, and arms.
 If you’re riding in the hot summer, you’ll also need vents on your shoulders, chest, or your underarms.
 Pay close attention to the size and placement to get the best fit.

 Make sure your riding suit has abrasion protection.
 This keeps your skin where it should be – on your body.
 A quality riding suit will also pay extra protection to your knees, elbows, and shoulders.

-Going off road?
+Going off-road?
 Make sure your riding suit has some extra armor.
-Get quality rated armor, and make sure it fits right.
+Get quality-rated armor, and make sure it fits right.
 Sturdy Velcro ensures the armor stays in place when you take a tumble.

 Pro-Tip: Go for the warranty.
 A good riding suit is an investment piece.
-So make sure you buy from a brand that stands behind their products.
+So make sure you buy from a brand that stands behind its products.
 This way, when you come across a broken zipper or a small tear, you can get it fixed.

 Depending on the kind of riding you’re doing, consider adding some extra gear to stay safe.

 Your motorcycle is a loud vehicle.
 It never hurts to opt for some ear protection.

 Your knees take a toll during riding.
 Anything is better than nothing, but consider getting knee braces.
 Few riders do this, at least until they’ve torn their ACL.
 Then they always wear a brace.
 Consider bracing up early for extra protection.